th-koeln-intia/ip-sprachassistent-team3/docs/evaluation/evluation-intro.markdown

 {:toc}
 </details>

-# Technology evaluation

-This page covers the evaluation for this project's technology stack.
+This page covers the evaluation for this project's technology and over all usability of the voice assistant.
 The intent recognition was switched during the project.
 Find the evaluation for Rasa [here](../legacy-content/legacy-rasa-implementation.html){:target="_blank"}.
 Implementation of the upcoming technologies was uncomplicated, since Rhasspy comes with everything included.

+# Voice assistant usability

+Implementing the voice assistant from scratch required technical expertise and experience in debian derived environments.
+There are no limits when it comes to customization as long as required knowledge is present.
+The voice assistant itself can be considered a niche product.
+It can be used for certain use cases regarding social facilities and other public institutions.
+We would like to underline that the voice assistant is not a jack of all trades, but can be used efficiently when it comes to areas of interest.

+# Technology evaluation

+Criteria used for this evaluation:

+- performance
+- efficiency
+- consistency
+- controllability
+- learnability

 ## Wake Word: Pocketsphinx